borisdev/resume/resume.md

 ### Start-up partner and full-stack developer at Map Decisions, 2014

-Map Decisions was a asset management company for city Public Works departments.
+Map Decisions was an asset management company for city Public Works departments.

 - I built a mobile app to automate street sign inspection.